-Believe it or not, even if you don’t have an ID because you forgot it at home or it’s lost, or you’re a “sovereign citizen,” you can still fly within the United States.
+Believe it or not, even if you don’t have any form of ID because, say, you forgot it at home, it’s lost, or you’re a “sovereign citizen,” you can still fly within the United States.
 You’ll need to complete an identity verification process as required by the TSA.
-Don’t plan on breezing through airport security though, because you’ll be subject to additional (lengthier) screening.
+Don’t plan on breezing through airport security though, because you’ll be subject to additional (i.e., much lengthier) screening.
 Children under the age of 18 are not expected to provide identification when traveling domestically.

-While you can still travel in the U.S. with the IDs listed above, that will likely change once the REAL ID requirements take effect in May 2023.
+While you can still travel in the U.S. with any of the alternate IDs listed above, that will likely change once the REAL ID requirements take effect in May 2023.
 In this case, you’ll still be able to use your state-issued ID or driver’s license to board flights.
-However, it MUST have the REAL ID star.
+However, it must have the REAL ID star.
 REAL ID cards have a star at the upper left- or right-hand corner.
 According to the Department of Homeland Security, “all 50 states are now in full compliance issuing these cards, with most states becoming compliant in the last four years.”
-If you received your last ID before your state was compliant, you’re now able to receive a REAL ID- compliant.
-They will also help you with getting one if it’s not compliant.
+If you received your last ID before your state was compliant, you’re now able to receive a REAL ID-compliant version at your next renewal.

 In the absence of a REAL ID, you will be able to use a valid passport, a U.S. military ID, or a federal government PIV card for domestic travel.
 Even if you opt to use your passport, make sure it’s updated by May 3, 2023.
 This can take about seven to 10 weeks for routine service and four to six weeks if expedited, but there’s no guarantee, according to the Department of State.
 Without a passport, REAL ID-compliant card, or any other accepted forms of identification, you’ll not be allowed through TSA checkpoints, meaning you won’t be able to fly within the U.S.